 The school is compliant with the demands of the Equalities Act and the Disability Discrimination Act.
 This means that all areas of the school are equally accessible to all children.
-The exception to this is that some classrooms do not have exterior ramps to accommodate wheelchairs.
+The exception to this is that one Reception year classroom does not have an exterior ramp to accommodate wheelchair users.
 Risk assessments are routinely completed for all our children with additional mobility needs and, where necessary, modifications to the school are made.
 If necessary, the school is often able to secure funding for new or specialist equipment as recommended by a medical professional.

 Where appropriate, adults are trained for manual handling to ensure that they know how to support and help children in a manner which keeps both the adults and the child safe.
 The school has a large disabled toilet which includes a bed for changing children.